 It's the default in the world of A Brother's Price.
 Because men are so rare, they are kept sheltered and are almost universally more tenderhearted than the women who run the world.
 Jerin is seen as weird because unlike most he was taught to shoot and ride a horse, which serves him well when he is abducted, but he quickly falls off said horse into the protective arms of a much tougher love interest, and when he actually uses said gun it is textbook Bleed 'em and Weep.

-In the first season of the new Doctor Who, Mickey Smith is explicitly set up as The Guy Who Doesn't Have What It Takes, in contrast to Action Girl Rose Tyler.
+In the first season of the new show, Mickey Smith is explicitly set up as The Guy Who Doesn't Have What It Takes, in contrast to Action Girl Rose Tyler.
 In the second season, to justify his continued inclusion in events, it turns out that he does Have What It Takes after all.

 The Doctor himself qualifies for the trope as well, as with the exception of his third and sixth incarnations he runs away from the Monster of the Week as often as he runs toward it.